PCSC Program Team

 Provincial Program Manager

-Monita Sundar is the Provincial Program Manager for the PCSC Program in addition to overseeing the Vancouver PCSC Program.
+Monita Sundar is the Provincial Program Manager for the PCSC Program.
 Prior to joining the PCSC program in 2014, Monita worked in Cardiology at VGH for over 19 years in various roles including clinical research coordinator and project consultant.
 Monita holds a Bachelor of Arts in Sociology and a Master of Arts in Gerontology, both from SFU.
 Monita is passionate about educating older adults to better understand their health condition, and how to implement strategies and programs that will promote better health and quality of life.

 Ryan Flannigan, MD FRCSC